crits by Jamie, Christian, and Sabrina

 I know it’s a spring collection, but I would have liked to see another long piece like the dress in #9.
 I like the ruffled hemline and feel that it could have been used further in some other looks.
 I like the attention to detail in these garments.
 It is clear to see that the designs were well thought out.
 I would like to see more color though, like the pink striped dress.

-The more and more I look at each piece in the collection, the more I feel this is a very well developed Betsey style collection.
+2. Have the silhouette, proportions, and all design details been fully explored, and has the designer arrived at the best ultimate uses for these elements in the collection?The more and more I look at each piece in the collection, the more I feel this is a very well developed Betsey style collection.
 The details, such as the swimmers, rhinestones and the handle bar mustache belt buckles, etc really tie it all together, and are used in ways that make sense (for B. Johnson).
 I think the designer really looked at all of the options and found what worked best for her perspective.

 The collection provides a wide range of very unique details and the color story keeps everything cohesive.
 I feel like each design detail (i.e. mustache, face, etc.) is implemented in such a way that they could individually be explored in a collection on their own.